 Here is what some people have done to the Body of Jesus.
 Many church leaders so often miss the whole point of it all, and by their teaching religious doctrines, customs, traditions, formularies, etc., they often teach a god who is merciless and calculating and vindictive, which ends up filling people with unbearable guilt; so, the people go to the religious leader to find some way of mitigating or assuaging their guilt, and then the religious leaders end up teaching more manmade doctrines that heap up even more guilt on the person.
 It becomes a vicious cycle.
 That’s why so many believers in our manmade churches never feel they receive complete and total forgiveness from what they are feeling guilty about.
 This is not what Jesus intended for his Church.

 That is the way many (not all, of course!) church leaders have taught for centuries, and there’s no question it is hard to break from that binding tradition.
-Somehow, some church leaders, especially some of those in the major western church tradition, have even gone so far as to assume the role of Jesus’ “stand-in,” but they pick and choose from the New Testament and their own tradition only that which appeals to their need for power to reinforce their role as a stand-in for Jesus.
+Somehow, some church leaders, especially some of those in the major western church tradition, have even gone so far as to assume the role of Jesus’ “stand-in,” (as a vicar, for example) but they pick and choose from the New Testament and their own tradition only that which appeals to their need for power to reinforce their role as a stand-in for Jesus.
 It renders ordinary Jesus believers almost powerless to even think for themselves, much less read, study, obey, and apply the transforming Bible to their lives.
 They remain baby or infant believers in Jesus their entire lives, always needing spiritual “milk” instead of “meat.” (see the end of Hebrews 5 and the first verses of Hebrews 6)

 Yes, the church is the extension of Jesus’ life in the world in every generation, but it is only effective if it is modeled on Jesus’ life and teachings, not upon manmade tradition.
 For example, look how many Jesus believers today are afraid of God.
 When God was here as Jesus, God the Son, no one was afraid of Him—except the religious leaders of his day.
 People followed Jesus everywhere because they knew He understood who they were and what their lives were like.
 They knew Jesus loved them as they were, were comforted in Jesus’ presence, and in his presence their lives were changed irrevocably and forever.